kddnewton/kddnewton.github.io/_posts/2022-12-02-advent-of-yarv-part-2.md

 This blog series is about how the CRuby virtual machine works.
 If you're new to the series, I recommend starting from [the beginning](/2022/11/28/advent-of-yarv-part-0).
 This post is about manipulating the virtual machine stack.

-Now that we're a little more familiar with the virtual machine and how to push values onto it, we'll show a couple of instructions to do manipulations such as popping, duplicating, and swapping values.
+Now that we're a little more familiar with the virtual machine stack and how to push values onto it, we'll show a couple of instructions to do manipulations such as popping, duplicating, and swapping values.

 - [pop](#pop)
 - [adjuststack](#adjuststack)